 The award winning Mid-America Science Museum sits on 21 wooded acres near Hot Springs National Park.
 It has over 100 hands-on exhibits both permanent and traveling.

 The museum is sprawling, well maintained, and pretty.
-You won’t feel as confined as you do at some children’s museums.
 The cavern exhibit is always a big hit.
-This is an excellent place for family fun.
+This is an excellent place for family fun and education.

 Lakes Near Hot Springs